clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 `Optional: Configure RealVNC Image Quality`
 -------------------------------------------

 To increase the RealVNC viewer image quality, manually change the `ColorLevel` value.
-(Default image quality setting is low.)
 Follow these steps:

 #.
 Right-click a connection node and select :guilabel:`Properties...`.
    See Figure 3.